FlamesCN/worktree.sh/README.md

 | `wt reinstall`  | Run the bundled `uninstall.sh` followed by `install.sh` to refresh wt in place.                          |
 | `wt uninstall`  | Remove the binary and shell hooks.                                                                        |
 | `wt help`       | Show built-in reference for all commands.                                                                 |

+### Syncing staged changes

+1. Stage the files you want to distribute from the main workspace (`git add ...`).
+2. Run `wt sync all` to update every managed worktree, or target a subset with `wt sync feat1 feat2`.
+3. Each target worktree must be clean; the staged changes will appear as staged edits ready to commit on that branch.

 ## Installation Options